WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/FEDERAL-USE-AND-DISTRIBUTION-ONLY/README.md

 ### NOTWITHSTANDING THE US.
 DEPT OF JUSTICE.

 >> 6.24.2020 email - ASHLEY.HUMPHRIES@WILSONELSER.COM

+---

+-------- Forwarded Message --------
+Subject: 	Read: Fwd: Fwd: [00008] NONCONSENTED DISTRIBUTION OF MY PHTOGRAPHS AND VIDEOS.pdf
+Date: 	Sat, 2 Jul 2022 11:46:44 +0000
+From: 	Charly Shugg <CShugg@sylint.com>
+To: 	B D2022 <ms60710444266@yahoo.com>

+Your message

+   To: Charly Shugg
+   Subject: Fwd: Fwd: [00008] NON-CONSENTED DISTRIBUTION OF MY PHTOGRAPHS AND VIDEOS.pdf
+   Sent: Saturday, July 2, 2022 2:09:08 AM (UTC-05:00) Eastern Time (US & Canada)

+ was read on Saturday, July 2, 2022 7:46:44 AM (UTC-05:00) Eastern Time (US & Canada).

+www.sylint.com
+FL P.I.
+A2900240

+This message, including any attachments, may contain confidential information intended for a specific individual and purpose, and is protected by law.
+If you are not the intended recipient, please contact the sender immediately by reply email and destroy all copies.
+You are hereby notified that any disclosure, copying or distribution of this message, or the taking of any action based on it, is strictly prohibited.

+---

 <br>[153974_2020_Sullivan_Properties_L_P_v_Baris_Dincer_EXHIBIT_S__373 - MY VIDEOS WERE HOSTED ON THE INTERNET without consent as well.](https://github.com/WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/files/9065071/153974_2020_Sullivan_Properties_L_P_v_Baris_Dincer_EXHIBIT_S__373.-.MY.VIDEOS.WERE.HOSTED.ON.THE.INTERNET.pdf)